Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 \section{Introducing Motion-o}

-We present Motion-o, a framework that extends grounded video reasoning with an explicit trajectory reasoning step (Figure \ref{fig:hookah}).
-Existing evidence-based video reasoning methods~\cite{meng2025open,gu2025thinking} generate verifiable spatio-temporal observations (objects, boxes, timestamps), but typically leave the motion that connects the observations implicit.
-Motion-o closes this gap by augmenting spatio-temporal evidence chains with a discrete \texttt{<motion/>} descriptor that summarizes how an object moves between grounded observations.
+We present \textbf{Motion-o}, a framework that extends grounded video reasoning with an explicit trajectory reasoning step (Figure \ref{fig:hookah}).
+Motion-o augments spatio-temporal evidence chains with a discrete \texttt{<motion/>} descriptor that summarizes how an object moves between grounded observations.
+Given a video-question pair $(\mathcal{V}, q)$, the model outputs